GrumpyOldTroll/chromium_fork/README.md

 * multicast-base
 $ git checkout -b temp-patch-branch
 Switched to a new branch 'temp-patch-branch'
-$ git rebase ${VERSION}
+$ git merge -m "Merge ${VERSION} on top of mcbp-${BP}" ${VERSION}
-First, rewinding head to replay your work on top of it...
-Applying: initial multicast API, base functionality
 ~~~

-If that rebase operation results in a merge conflict, usually it's best to make the fix in multicast-base branch (by doing a `git rebase --abort`, then a `git checkout multicast-base`, followed by edits and `git add` of the files that need fixing, and `git commit -m "fixed merge problems"`), and then do another git checkout -b to a new temporary branch.
+If that results in a merge conflict, usually it's best to make the fix in multicast-base branch (by doing a `git stash`, then a `git checkout multicast-base`, followed by edits and `git add` of the files that need fixing, and `git commit -m "fixed merge problems"`), and then do another git checkout -b to a new temporary branch.

 However, sometimes it might be better to instead produce a multicast-patch-\<version\> branch instead, when the change should not go into multicast-base for some reason.